yupcoding1/Autmomatic_email_reply_system/RAG_Pipeline/RAG_doc.md

 data=loader_csv.load()
 ```
 ## TEXT spliting For large Dataset
--used langchain recursive character text splitter.
+- used langchain recursive character text splitter.
--This is done for larger data set, not required for this project.
+- This is done for larger data set, not required for this project.
 ```python
 from langchain.text_splitter import RecursiveCharacterTextSplitter
 #splitting the text into